markel-au/python_sql_password_manager/README.md

 main.py [ARGUMENT] [OPTIONS}

-Example to add Password: main.py -a https://cybercademy.org gcollins
+Example to add Password: main.py -a https://cybercademy.org msamuel

 Enter the one of the following paramters: